jac459/meta-broadlink/README.md

+# NEW VERSION March 2022 Fix for TV learning issue on some RM MINI 3
 # NEW VERSION TO INSTALL IF YOU HAVE COMPATIBILITY ISSUES WITH RM MINI 3

 # meta-broadlink
 full control of your broadlink device through neeo and meta